cooljeanius/A_New_Order/README_egallager_mods.txt

   actual changes to this scenario, it was a mixture of gold/turns tweaks, plus using the LIMIT_CONTEMPORANEOUS_RECRUITS macro, plus reducing AI aggression (along with other AI tweaks).
+05 Unexpected Guests: When I finally did a playthru where I chose this branching path, I had much more gold left over from the Battle of Barnon, so I didn't have to change this one as much.
+I did take some advice from Konrad2 on the forums, though, and I added fog to make the "sighted" event work.
+06 Separation: just copyediting
 10 Siege of Haeltin: gold/income tweaks, vary STARTING_VILLAGES radius with difficulty, other misc. changes
 14d Avenging Ruen: I forget